MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

    :::image type="content" source="../assets/images/teams-toolkit-v2/debug/select-debug-in-test-tool.png" alt-text="Screenshot shows the option to select debug in test tool.":::

 1. A webpage opens with an Adaptive Card.
 Type **help** command.
-A list of commands is displayed.
+The bot displays a list of commands.

    :::image type="content" source="../assets/images/teams-toolkit-v2/debug/test-tool.png" lightbox="../assets/images/teams-toolkit-v2/debug/test-tool.png" alt-text="Screenshot shows the Teams App Test Tool Adaptive Card.":::

 ## Predefined activities

-The Test Tool provides predefined activities that can be used to test the functionalities of your bot app.
+The Test Tool provides predefined activities that you can use to test the functionalities of your bot app.

 | Activity | Handler |
 | --- | --- |